raffriff42/OneLocale/docs/reference/translator-notes.md

 Basic language tags are listed at [List of ISO 639-1 Codes](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) (Wikipedia)
 All 436 valid language tags are listed in this [Microsoft Document](https://learn.microsoft.com/en-us/openspecs/windows_protocols/ms-lcid/a9eac961-e77d-41a6-90a5-ce1a8b0cdb9c) (scroll down to Table 2)
-:point_right: It's easiest to use [OneLocale_FindLangID](../../utilities/OneLocale_FindLangID/) to find valid language tags by partial language name.
+👉 It's easiest to use [OneLocale_FindLangID](../../utilities/OneLocale_FindLangID/) to find valid language tags by partial language name.

 For example, entering "esp" lists all Spanish dialects:
 ![OneLocale_FindLangID](../assets/OneLocale_FindLangID%202025-11-29%20038.png)